 Will you be working with a partner organisation or school?
 If you would like support to be connected to partners, you can tell us here too.

-I would like to display the poetry in the [insert venue] I have been in conversation with them about exploring new ways to upgrade their space.
+I would like to display the poetry in the [insert venue].
+I have been in conversation with them about exploring new ways to upgrade their space.
 I am yet to build connections with a school but am aware of [insert school name] SEND school.

 Who are you reaching, engaging through this work, and would be their experience?